elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

     Args: []
 ```

-Instead of `spawn/1` and `spawn_link/1`, we use `Task.start/1` and `Task.start_link/1` to return `{:ok, pid}` rather than just the PID.
-This is what enables Tasks to be used in supervision trees.
+Instead of `spawn/1` and `spawn_link/1`, we use `Task.start/1` and `Task.start_link/1` which return `{:ok, pid}` rather than just the PID.
+This is what enables tasks to be used in supervision trees.
 Furthermore, `Task` provides convenience functions, like `Task.async/1` and `Task.await/1`, and functionality to ease distribution.

-We will explore those functionalities in the ***Mix and OTP guide***, for now it is enough to remember to use Task to get better error reports.
+We will explore those functionalities in the ***Mix and OTP guide***, for now it is enough to remember to use `Task` to get better error reports.

 ## State